-A small room with no windows with only a few chairs and a wooden table.
-A single torch lights the room.
-Air can only barely escape through the crevice underneath the door.
-The smell of burning wood erodes the air.
-A bloody taste within my mouth.
+Inside this small room with no windows, only a few chairs standing next to a wooden table furnish the area.
+A single torch lights the room, its air only barely able to escape through the crevice underneath the door.
+The lack of circulation permeates a smell of burning wood into the air.
+A bloody taste begins forming within my mouth.

 Somehow, I can sense these things even though I'm dead.